Blazin64/hugo-example-theme/README.md

-This theme is based on the templates found at https://gohugo.io/templates/.
+This example theme is based on the templates found at https://gohugo.io/templates/.
 A few minor tweaks were done to make the theme a more realistic example.

 ### Reference:
 Click the file names to see the Hugo documentation pages the code came from.